MELDProject/meld_graph/docs/interpret_results.md

 - the MELD Graph PDF report
 - prediction.nii.gz (the cluster predictions for the whole brain)
 - lh.prediction.nii.gz and rh.prediction.nii.gz (the prediction masks for left and right hemispheres)
-- Optional: A HTML viewer displaying the predicted lesion alongside the cortical surfaces overlaid on the T1w and FLAIR scan
+- optional: A HTML viewer displaying the predicted lesion alongside the cortical surfaces overlaid on the T1w and FLAIR scan.
+We recommend this for quality control of the results, in particular the Freesurfer cortical surfaces.

 We recommend that users:
 1. Interpret the MELD Graph PDF report